JoeyChuaYeeHuan/joeychuayeehuan.github.io/index.md

 **Analytics Educator | Digital Skills for Future-Ready Learners**

-Welcome to my teaching portfolio for NYP School of Business Management.
+Welcome to my teaching portfolio for NYP, School of Business Management (SBM).

-I specialize in applied learning using R, Python, and automation tools to prepare PET learners for real-world digital challenges in business and analytics.
+I specialize in applied learning using R, Python, SQL, and automation tools (e.g., UiPath, Workato) to prepare PET learners for real-world digital challenges in business and analytics.

 ---